Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 Patient Navigation Services

-Patient Navigators can help patients find abortion care and funding, as well as assist with transportation, lodging, and child care services in and outside of Arizona.
+Patient Navigators can help patients find abortion care and funding, as well as assist with transportation, lodging, and childcare services in and outside of Arizona.

 PEP

 Post-exposure prophylaxis means taking medicine to prevent HIV after a possible exposure.
 PEP should be used only in emergency situations and must be started within 72 hours after a recent possible exposure to HIV.
+If you are exposed to HIV, you can walk in to any PPAZ Health Center for treatment.

 PrEP